 - Work in tandem with and present findings to design and product teams.

-- UX Architect: A UX Architect may design wireframes, mock-ups or prototypes, but their focus lies more in how information is organized and presented in a meaningful way.
+A UX Architect may design wireframes, mock-ups or prototypes, but their focus lies more in how information is organized and presented in a meaningful way.
 They will turn research into user flows, work closely with content strategists and validate content and organizational design.
 An Architect’s skillset includes:

 - Content audits